murcoder/vr_escape_room/readme.md

 <br>

 # Story
-You are trapped in an old hunted house.
-The ghost misses two objects.
+You are trapped in an old haunted house.
+The ghost wants his two objects back where they belong.
 Bring them back and he will let you go.
 Maybe...
 <br>
 <img src="screenshots/screenshot_2.jpg" width="500"/>